 Results should begin to appear within the first week after treatment, but it can take up to a whole year for the skin to fully heal.

 Common side effects of laser scar treatment include temporary swelling and redness at the treatment area, and this should last just a few days following treatment.
+Any surgical or invasive procedure carries risks.
+Find more information here.

 The discomfort that patients feel during laser scar treatment varies but because of the depth of this treatment medication for sedation is recommended.
 Discomfort during healing time is minimal and can be treated with over the counter analgesics.